-Volunteers from as far away as France and the north of England have been transcribing the tithe apportionments for each of the parishes in Devon.
-There are more than five hundred of these parishes.
-After a fantastic effort and a considerable amount of hard work by this dedicated team, the mammoth task is nearing completion.
+Volunteers from as far away as France and the north of England assisted in this project by transcribing the tithe apportionments for each of the parishes in Devon.
+There were almost five hundred of these parishes.
+After a fantastic effort and a considerable amount of hard work by this dedicated team, the mammoth task was completed.

 A short history of tithe and tithe maps

 The tithe was an annual payment of an agreed proportion (originally one-tenth) of the yearly produce of the land, which was payable by parishioners to the parish church, to support it and its clergyman.
 Originally tithes were paid ‘in kind’ (wool, milk, honey, fish, barley etc).

 By 1836 tithes were still payable in most of the parishes in England and Wales, but the Government had decided on the commutation of tithes—in other words, the substitution of money payments for payment ‘in kind’ all over the country— and the Tithe Commutation Act was passed in 1836.

 A survey of the whole of England and Wales was undertaken in the decade or so after 1836, to establish boundaries of land, acreage of fields, and states of cultivation, and parish or district tithe maps showing all plots subject to tithe were produced.

 When an overall value for the tithe in a parish or district had been determined, the tithe rent-charge had to be apportioned fairly among the lands of differing quality and various uses in the parish, and for this purpose a tithe apportionment linked to the map was drawn up.

 Tithe apportionments, with their associated maps, are to be made available online as part of the Tithe Maps Online Project.
 Funding from Devon County Council paid for the scanning of the maps and is continuing to fund further phases of the project, to eventually make these maps and apportionments available without having to visit the Devon Heritage Centre.